City guides

 For the most part, bars in Salamanca a more on the traditional side and serve up a wide variety of classic tapas to be enjoyed with a glass of wine or a cold beer but always surrounded by friends or family.

-Salamanca has a long list of local delicacies that you should not miss out if you are visiting.
-Slamanca is a rich farming area and is well known in Spain for its excellent meat, in particular for its charcuterie.
+Salamanca has a long list of local delicacies that you should not miss out on if you are visiting.
+Salamanca is a rich farming area and is well known in Spain for its excellent meat, in particular for its charcuterie.
 So as you make your way from bar to bar, make sure to order any of these if you see it on the menu:

-The most typical dish from Salamanca is the hornazo.
-A pie stuffed with all sorts of of amazing meats and saussages from chorizo, to lomo to iberico ham, etc. It is a heavy meal so either be ready for a good nap or have a strong cup of coffee on deck.
+The most typical dish from Salamanca is the hornazoA pie stuffed with all sorts of of amazing meats and sausages from chorizo, to lomo to Iberico ham, etc. It is a heavy meal so either be ready for a good nap or have a strong cup of coffee on deck.

 Then there is Salamanca’s farinato, a spreadable sausage, similar in some ways to sobrasada.
 It is usually fried and served with a fried egg and fried potatoes or spread on freshly toasted bread.
 Simply superb.

-Finally Guijuelo ham is the local version of serrano ham made with local pigs and with a series of standards and processes that are unique to the region.
-It is only produced in this region, so if you love serrano ham or iberico ham you will regret not trying it.
+Finally, Guijuelo ham is the local version of Serrano ham made with local pigs and with a series of standards and processes that are unique to the region.
+It is only produced in this region, so if you love serrano ham or Iberico ham you will regret not trying it.

-Weather in Salamanca
+Weather In Salamanca

-The best views are from the tower next to the Cathedral, from the roman bridge and the Enrique Estevan bridge.
+The best views are from the tower next to the Cathedral, from the Roman Bridge and the Enrique Estevan Bridge.

 Two less well-known spots are the towers at La Clerecia (facing la Casa de las Conchas) and the views from the Huerto de Calixto y Melibea.
 This last case offers probably the most romantic spot and views of all Salamanca